Erfan3738/CaCo/README.md

    <img src="https://img.shields.io/badge/licence-MIT-green">
 </a>

-This is an modified version of original CaCo code with following changes:
+This is a modified version of original CaCo code with following changes:

 1- The original code was meant to run on multiple GPUs.
 Although you can actually use that code for a single-GPU setup, it seemed to me that it would add some delay and perhaps computational overhead.
 The code in this repo can be run on a single GPU easily.